 Working from home has enormous benefits — flexibility, lower commute stress, and a workspace you control.
-But one thing many of us overlook?
-How the height of your desk affects your body, productivity, and comfort over long days in front of a screen.
+But one thing many of us overlook is how the height of your desk affects your body, productivity, and comfort over long days in front of a screen.

 Here’s why getting it right makes such a big difference.